Katie500/elementalEndeavor/Readme.md

-Title: Elemental Endeavor: Earth, Fire, Water
+Title: Elemental Endeavor: Earth, Water, Fire

 Target Platform: Designed for both desktop and mobile

-Game Genre: This game is a strategy game between to players similar to Tic-Tac-Toe.
+Game Genre: This game is a strategy game between two players similar to Tic-Tac-Toe.

 How To Play: